 Physical – how I give and receive health from and for my body

-- Our first breath in the morning, setting an intention and expressing gratitude for another opportunity to celebrate life.
+- With your first breath in the morning, be intentional about expressing gratitude for a new day and a new opportunity to celebrate life on your terms.

-- Sharing a smile, kind word or deed with those we encounter throughout the course of our day.
+- Share a smile, kind word, or deed with those you encounter throughout the course of your day.

-- Carving out time for exercise – a class with a friend, a brief routine at home, walking the shoreline or checking out a new gym in the area.
+- Carve out time for movement – a class with a friend, a brief routine at home, walking the shoreline alone or with a loved one, or playing with your kids or dog.

-- Expanding our knowledge – with hands-on experience in a class, through books, podcasts or journals, in discussion with those who might have different opinions or experiences.
+- Expand your knowledge – with a hands-on experience in a class; through books, podcasts or journals; or in discussion with those who might have different opinions or experiences.

-- Sharing a meal – sitting together for dinner, sharing experiences of the day, preparing, gathering round and clearing up the table together.
+- Share a meal – sit together for dinner, share experiences of the day, and clear the table together.

-- Resting well – crafting a bedtime routine that is reflective, rejuvenating and reliable, giving ourselves the gift of quality sleep.
+- Rest well – craft a bedtime routine that is reflective, rejuvenating, and reliable; give yourself the gift of quality sleep.

-Through the hectic overwhelm of a busy schedule especially in the fervor of spring and end-of-school chaos, cultivating health can feel like one more thing to clutter our impossibly full to-do lists.
-You might actually find that adopting one or a few of these habits into your daily routine brings unexpected clarity, prioritization, calm and renewed energy to help you through a challenging time.
+Though cultivating health can feel like one more thing on your impossibly full to-do list, you might actually find that adopting one or a few of these habits into your daily routine brings unexpected clarity, prioritization, calm, and renewed energy to help you through your day.

-Encouragement, skill development, accountability are key factors in successfully changing habits.
+Encouragement, skill development, and accountability are key factors in successfully embracing healthy daily habits.
 At Table Health, we offer resources to support you in all of your health endeavors.
-We invite you to join us to move, breathe, prepare, gather, share and learn as you take a seat at the Table.
+We invite you to move, breathe, prepare, gather, and share as you take a seat at the Table.